 Cancun is one of the most popular beach vacation spots on the planet.
-From numerous luxury resorts to world-class nightlife plus adventure parks and ancient ruins within a short drive, Cancun is definitely a top destination for fun seeking tourists.
+From numerous luxury resorts and Airbnbs in Cancun to world-class nightlife plus adventure parks and ancient ruins within a short drive, Cancun is definitely a top destination for fun seeking tourists.
 But possibly the biggest highlight is the azure waters of the Caribbean Sea which make a perfect setting for Cancun water activities.

 The waters around Cancun are considered to be some of the most beautiful in the world, and they provide endless hours of fun and excitement making it a top spot for water sports in Mexico.
 Here are a few of the popular water activities in Cancun that you can experience when you’re there.

 Kiteboarding has become one of the top water sports in Cancun.
 While it’s generally regarded as being an adventurous and sometimes dangerous activity, it´s not nearly as dangerous as it looks.
 This is an exhilarating water sport which combines the best of wakeboarding, surfing, and windsurfing.